Semang: Society

-Semang lived in small family groups of 15-50 people without a strict tribal organization.
-The jungle can not feed a large mass of people.
+Semang lived in small family groups of 15-50 people without a strict tribal organization, as the jungle cannot support a large mass of people.
 Semang do not have associations with fixed membership, there are no related groups and no affiliation by ideology.
-Many camps consisted of one or more extended families, but these were only temporary formations.
+Many camps consist of one or more extended families, but these are only temporary formations.

-The only stable association in the Semang community is the nuclear family, consisting of a man, a wife and their children.
-The family usually occupies an individual home, adult children can put up their own housing, located next to the hut or shelter of their parents.
-The family is engaged in farming together, and at the same time adults teach children the basic skills of management and cultural values of the group.
+The only stable association in the Semang community is the nuclear family, consisting of a husband, a wife and their children.
+The family usually occupies an individual home, and adult children can put up their own housing located next to the hut or shelter of their parents.
+The family engages in farming together, and at the same time adults teach children the basic skills of management and cultural values of the group.

-The kinship account is carried out both on paternal and on the maternal line.
-For the Semang, there is no difference between relatives and cousins and siblings, but they differentiate their age categories by dividing their brothers and sisters from the elder and the younger.
+The kinship account is carried out on both the paternal and the maternal line.
+For the Semang, there is no difference between relatives, cousins, and siblings, but they do differentiate based on age categories by dividing their siblings into elder and younger groups.

-Young people usually choose their own spouses, as parents have little influence on these processes.
-Theoretically, a future husband must ask for permission of marriage from a girl's parents, but this does not always happen.
+Young people usually choose their own spouses, and parents have little influence on these processes.
+Theoretically, a future husband must ask for permission of marriage from a woman's parents, but this does not always happen.
 The marriage ceremony is as simple as possible and limited to the participation of the actual married couple, who often arranges a small holiday for themselves.
-Some groups have been set up so that the groom brings some gifts to the young parents, and the groom handed over handmade items to the bride's parents.
-Marriage is considered concluded when the young spouse begins to live together.
+Some groups do expect the groom to bring some gifts to his intended's parents.
+Marriage is considered concluded when the spouses begin to live together.

 The general groups are exogamous.
-For the Semang, marriages between blood relatives and close people (persons related through marriage) are not allowed.
+For the Semang, marriages between blood relatives and close family (persons related through marriage) are not allowed.
 These rules require the search for marriages among distant groups, thus creating a large-scale network of social ties.

 The rules for avoiding physical contact with the opposite sex, backed up by appropriate taboos, make it impossible for sexual relations outside the family.
 Polygyny and polyandry are allowed, but they are rare.
 Instead, divorce is commonplace in most Semang groups, especially if the couple have no children.
 The procedure is very simple, the couple just ceases to live together.
-Sometimes there are sharp conflicts on this ground, but in the majority of cases everything is peaceful, and the former spouses remain friendly, staying in the same camp.
+Sometimes there are conflicts on this ground, but in the majority of cases everything is peaceful, and the former spouses remain friendly, staying in the same camp.

 Little children of divorced couples usually stay with their mother; older children make their own choices and often move alternately from one parent to another.
-The fathers and stepmother usually refer to the children from the previous marriage as their own.
+The step-parent usually refer to the children from the previous marriage as their own.
 Just as in the case of a divorce or death of a wife, a Semang man may marry again and again but remain monogamous.